mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 This specification defines a new `resource` parameter to be returned in OAuth 2.0 access token responses.
 The parameter explicitly identifies the protected resource or resources for which the issued access token is valid, enabling clients to validate token applicability before use and reducing ambiguity across deployments.

-## Resource Mix-Up via Dynamic Discovery Example
+## Resource Mix-Up via Dynamic Discovery Example {#resource-mix-up-via-dynamic-discovery-example}

 The following example illustrates how ambiguity about the effective resource scope of an issued access token can lead to a resource mix-up attack in deployments that rely on dynamic discovery.